Jacques Pépin: Middle career

-Beginning in the mid-1970s, Pépin reinvented himself as an educator, author and eventually a television personality.
+Beginning in the mid-1970s, after a car accident which damaged his left arm, Pépin reinvented himself as an educator, author and eventually a television personality.
 Pépin worked as a consultant for restaurateur Joe Baum on his Windows on the World project, and offered classes at small cooking schools and cookware shops around the United States.
-In 1976, Pépin authored his cookbook La Technique, followed by La Methode in 1979.
+In 1976, Pépin authored his cookbook La Technique, followed by La Méthode in 1979.
 The use of thousands of photographs, illustrating the techniques and methods required to achieve certain culinary results, provided a window into the art of cooking.
 The books are credited by chef Tom Colicchio and others as helping them to learn the craft of cooking.

 In 1982, along with Alain Sailhac and André Soltner, Pépin was invited by Dorothy Cann Hamilton to become one of the deans at the newly formed culinary school, the French Culinary Institute, in New York City, now known as the International Culinary Center (ICC).
 Also in 1982, he filmed his first television series, with PBS local station WJCT-TV in Jacksonville, Florida, and published a companion cookbook entitled Everyday Cooking with Jacques Pépin.
 Through the 1980s and into the 1990s, Pépin was published as a columnist for The New York Times, and a guest author for Gourmet, Food & Wine and many others.
 He authored several more cookbooks, including The Art of Cooking, volumes 1 and 2, and The Short-Cut Cook.

 In 1989, Pépin partnered with Julia Child and Rebecca Alssid to create a culinary certificate program within the Metropolitan College at Boston University (BU).
 This effort eventually led to the first, and still one of the few, Master's degrees in Gastronomy.
 Pépin's 1991 television series Today’s Gourmet, filmed at KQED studios in San Francisco was created from recipes from several books, brought together in the companion cookbook Jacques Pépin's Table.
 In 1994 and 1996, Pepin and Julia Child appeared in 90 minute PBS specials, Cooking In Concert and More Cooking In Concert, filmed live before a Boston audience as part of the PBS annual fund drives for those years.
 In 1996, Pépin introduced his then 27-year-old daughter Claudine, in three television series and companion books: Cooking with Claudine, Encore with Claudine and Jacques Pépin Celebrates.
 The father to daughter relationship, combined with an instructor to culinary novice relationship, demonstrated Pépin's work as a chef and teacher.
 Each of the three series earned the pair James Beard Foundation Awards.
 In 1999, Pépin teamed up with Julia Child for the series and companion book Jacques and Julia Cooking at Home.
 The TV series, produced by Susie Heller, won a Daytime Emmy Award and a James Beard Foundation Award.
 In 2003, Pépin published his autobiography, The Apprentice: My Life in the Kitchen.